Lucy the Elephant: 2000–present

-Every July 20, the building's birthday is celebrated with children's games and much fanfare.
+Lucy's birthday is commemorated each year on July 20, which includes a fundraising event and celebration of children's games and much fanfare.

 In 2006, Lucy was struck by lightning, blackening the tips of the tusks.
 In October 2012, Hurricane Sandy made landfall near Margate.
 Lucy remained unscathed, although the surge reached the building's toes and a small booth in the parking lot was blown over.

 On July 23, 2016, Lucy's staff announced the building's fake candidacy for President of the United States at a celebration for her 135th birthday.
 In 2016, Lucy had 135,000 visitors at the site, 35,000 of whom took the guided tour.

 On February 27, 2020, Lucy began allowing overnight stays.
 Lucy was listed on Airbnb for $138 per night on March 17, 18 and 19, 2020.
 It marked the first time Lucy had been inhabited by humans since it was rented as a home in the early 1900s.

-Inspections in 2021 revealed that more than half of Lucy's metal skin had degraded beyond repair and needed to be replaced.
-Upon receiving a $500,000 grant from the National Park Service in August 2021, the Save Lucy Committee announced a plan to repair Lucy and replace the faulty metal exterior skin.
-Lucy temporarily closed on September 20, 2021.
+In August 2021, the Save Lucy Committee announced a plan to repair and replace the metal exterior skin after receiving a $500,000 grant from the National Park Service.
+The grant was based on results of a 2021 inspection that revealed that more than half of Lucy's metal skin had degraded beyond repair.
 The project was partially funded by a grant from the Preserve New Jersey Preservation Fund administered by the New Jersey Historic Trust.
-During restorations, a weatherproof scaffolding was built around Lucy.
-The original target was for an eight-month project and to reopen Memorial Day 2022.
-After delays pushed the reopening date back some, Lucy the Elephant fully reopened to the public after 15 months on December 28, 2022.
-The overall cost of the restoration was $2.4 million; a mixture of inflation and supply chain problems had increased the cost from the initial projections.
+Lucy temporarily closed on September 20, 2021, with a reopening date set for Memorial Day 2022.
+After delays, Lucy reopened on December 28, 2022.
+The overall cost of the restoration was $2.4 million, a substantial increase from initial projections.